coq-tactician/coq-tactician.github.io/content/manual/usage/_index.en.md

 In addition to `Suggest` and `synth`, we provide the following commands for more advanced use-cases.

+- `Debug Suggest` and `debug synth` are variations of the commands above that will output debugging information.

 - `tactician ignore tac` will execute the tactic `tac`, but while hiding it from Tacticians machine learning component.
 This can be useful when you use a tactic you know will confuse Tactician.
 One example is the unsafe tactic [`change_no_check`](https://coq.inria.fr/refman/proof-engine/tactics.html#coq:tacn.change-no-check),